serhiykobyakov/emcalc/README.md

 ### How It Works
 Just type the one value and lcalc calculate the other two!

-### Installation
-You need [Lazarus IDE](https://www.lazarus-ide.org/) in order to compile the project.
-Download files to some directory and open lcalc.lpi using "Open project" in Lazarus IDE.

 ### Contact
 For reporting [bugs, suggestions, patches](https://github.com/serhiykobyakov/lcalc/issues)

 ### License
 The project is licensed under the [MIT license](https://github.com/serhiykobyakov/lcalc/blob/main/LICENSE)